Cuttlerat/mtail/README.md

 ### Note
-Make shure, what mtail working dir is /mtail
+Make sure, what mtail working dir is /mtail

 ### Installing as a service